-What a great resource.
+The WMA is a great resource.
 I feel like we’ve been missing out on a lot of great opportunities right in my back yard.
 Our WMA has everything from places in our area to fish to hunter education, boat registration and environmental health.
+Just recently we were in the North Georgia mountains and the WMA was having a Fishing Rodeo.
+The stock the local river with trout and help the kids (and adults) learn to fish.
+They also offered fly tying classes, archery and disk shooting.
+It was a great day and it was all free.

 I love to learn new things.
-The WMA has great learning opportunities for everyone.
-They have boater and hunter education courses, tree climbing, archery and even shooting programs.
+The Wildlife Management has great learning opportunities for everyone.
+They have boaters and hunter education courses, tree climbing, archery and even shooting programs.
 One of my favorite is the BOW Program (Becoming an Outdoor Woman).
 Along with great educational programs they also offer Kids Fishing Days and Outdoor Adventure Days.
 There really is something for everyone.
+The website has a calendar of upcoming events and it is constantly being up dated with new and fun things to do.

 The WMA has something for everyone.
 The information that the WMA web-sight has is enormous.
 You could spend hours learning all kinds of new things.
 The WMA is a great resource that should never be overlooked and I, for one, will keep handy.